bityob/intro-docker/README.md

 - Describe what is a micro service
 - After we explained what is a monolithic service, we can see how differ are micro services
-- No only one service which does everything, but multiple service, each with it's own responsibility
+- Not only one service which does everything, but multiple services, each with it's own responsibility
 - Easy to scale, easy to develop each part

 ---